Efficient Exploration of Chemical Kinetics

 Words, too, function as representations.
 They imperfectly ferry an idea from my mind to yours and, in doing so, enact a subtle form of control.
 A leaky abstraction, like a rumor retold, degrades signal and invites failure.
 We therefore cultivate models that compress without distorting, that guide computation without surrendering physics.

 By creating simplified yet powerful models that capture essential phenomena, we make intractable problems computationally solvable.
 Implementing these representations computationally introduces a physical cost that is often overlooked.
 The ultimate goal of this pursuit is not merely descriptive understanding, but predictive control \cite{goswamiControlChemicalDynamics1994} with direct applications in materials science, pharmacology, and industry \cite{goswamiCrystalNucleationChallenges2021}.
 Achieving this requires immense computational power, and the efficiency of these computations is constrained by fundamental thermodynamics.
 Echoing the principles behind Maxwell's Demon \cite{denbighPrinciplesChemicalEquilibrium1997}, Landauer's principle \cite{landauerInformationPhysical1991} dictates a minimum energy cost for erasing information: the ``cost of forgetting.''
-Modern high-performance computing, particularly distributed networks, can be viewed as a strategy to manage this thermodynamic burden.
-By partitioning a large problem across many computational units, the information load—what each core must ``remember'' and process—is reduced.
-This distribution mitigates the energetic cost of information processing, enabling a more efficient path toward exploring the vastness of chemical space and accelerating the pace of discovery.
+An ``efficient Demon'' would avoid accessing the entire distributed dataset simultaneously, thereby eliminating the need to continually churn space in memory.
+From this perspective, modern high-performance computing—specifically distributed networks—functions as a strategy to manage this information burden, even though the total energy expenditure often remains orders of magnitude higher in practice.
+This trade-off succeeds by reducing the time-to-solution and facilitating work with datasets that exceed the storage capacity of a single node.
+Thus, by partitioning a large problem across many computational units, we reduce the information load—the specific memory the core must retain and process.
+While not offsetting the total energy cost of distributed computing, this distribution mitigates the local difficulty of information processing.
+Practically, this approach enables explorations of reactive systems on experimentally relevant time and length scales, accelerating the pace of discovery.